jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 4. To grant this role to a user account, check the box under section **Assign Role/s**, and click the **Add** button.
 5. The user with the new role will show up under the **All Users** table.

-## Grant the Solution Center Instance Admin role to a user account for an instance
+## Grant the Solution Center Instance Admin role and/or Solution Center Instance Developer role to a user account for an instance
 ### Who can perform this function?
 Any of the roles below:
 * Solution Center Administrator